 When I entered her station, the nurse motioned for me to sit down.
 Because I didn't sit fast enough for her, she grabbed me by my arm and pulled me into the chair.
 I was appalled.
 Since I was still wearing the baby backpack I couldn't sit back with the baby in my arms, so I had Ed try to remove it for me.
 I leaned forward to have him pull it off and the nurse pushed my head back out of her way.
 She then proceeded to plunge a wooden stick so far down my baby's throat that she retched violently and immediately began to cry.
 I wish I could have told that scary nurse off, but it probably wouldn't have made a difference.
 Thankfully the doctor was much more civilised and spent a good amount of time with Jaina.
 Ed was very happy with the care she got.

 We have gotten used to seeing certain things now.
 There are two large wedding boutiques on Shamian Island and photographers come out to take photos of the brides.
 The models are lovely and the dresses to die for.
 They get around the island on golf caddies and when the couples have to move to another spot, the bride lifts her skirts to keep from soiling the dress--but exposes her street clothes underneath.
 That settled a disagreement Ed and I had about the couples being genuine.
 I kept telling him they were models and he insisted they were real couples.
 I suppose the photographs are part advertisement for the boutiques, but I feel sorry for the models who have to wear such beautful gowns in this sweltering heat.
 It's very humid and it rains every afternoon.
-A couple of days ago we went out to eat at a deli shop by the White Swan Hotel and in a matter of minutes a great wind had started which brought down a table umbrella taking the glass table with it.
+A couple of days ago we went out to eat at a deli shop by the White Swan Hotel and in a matter of minutes, a great wind had started which brought down a table umbrella tipping over the glass table with it.

 We are almost done with all the paperwork needed to bring Jaina home.
-Monday morning our adoption facilitator had us fill out a ton of paperwork for out daughters' visas.
+Monday morning our adoption facilitator had us fill out a ton of paperwork for our daughter's visa.
 While we talked shop, the dads took the kids to the Swan Room--a kid's indoor play area located in the White Swan Hotel lobby.
 I hear it had just been redone a week before our arrival and it was beautiful.
 It is an open space with wall-to-wall carpeting, a plasma TV with DVD player, and lot's of toys to keep the kid's busy.
 The hotel really caters to adopting parents and although there are many guests vacationing there, many of its guests are foreigners adopting babies.

 No comments: